nicho810/XIAO-PowerBread/README.md

 ### Use the Web Console

 1. Make sure your board is running v3.x firmware (XIAO ESP32-S3 or ESP32-C3).
-2. Open the Web Console in Chrome / Edge / Opera.
+2. Open the Web Console at <https://xiao-power-console-web.ioatlas.com> in Chrome / Edge / Opera.
 3. Click **Connect**, pick the serial port that corresponds to your XIAO, and grant permission.
 4. The firmware switches from text-debug mode to binary streaming as soon as the handshake completes — the charts will start filling in immediately.